Timeline of the COVID-19 pandemic in New Zealand (2020): March 2020

 On 4 March, a New Zealand woman in her 30s who had returned from northern Italy on 25 February was confirmed as the second case of the virus in New Zealand.
 She had flown into Auckland via Singapore, and subsequently caught domestic flights to and from Palmerston North on 2 March.
 Her partner also displayed symptoms of the virus, and was confirmed as the fourth case on 6 March.

 On 5 March, the third confirmed New Zealand case and the first case of local transmission was reported.
 An Auckland man in his 40s was infected with COVID-19 by a family member who had returned from Iran on 23 February.
 Three other members of his family had previously been unwell.
 Two family members had arrived in New Zealand from Iran on 23 February.
 On 7 March, a fifth case was announced, a woman in her 40s who was the partner of the third case.
 One of the family members who had returned from Iran was the father of the third case, and is considered a probable case.

 On 6 March, the Director-General of Health Ashley Bloomfield said that eight people from New Zealand had been passengers on the 11–21 February cruise of Grand Princess from San Francisco to Mexico and back and may have been in contact with a confirmed case of COVID-19.
 All eight had already returned to New Zealand.
 One was a woman in her 70s who had been in the hospital for respiratory illness and was discharged and is considered a probable case.

+On 10 March, the National Crisis Management Centre was activated.

 On 14 March, a sixth confirmed case was announced, an Auckland man in his 60s who had recently returned from the United States.
 He went into self isolation.

 On 15 March, two more cases were confirmed, bringing the total number of infected in New Zealand to eight.
 The seventh case was a man who travelled from Australia to Wellington.
 The eighth case was of a woman who was a visitor from Denmark arriving in Auckland via Doha and then Christchurch, before driving on towards Queenstown, where she became ill and was hospitalised.